philanderson888/course-notes/Cyber/Cyber/cyber-glossary.md

 .onion sites are on the dark web

 Pirate Bay gone offline and gone onto Dark Web at http://uj3wazyk5u4hnvtk.onion/

+## MAC Overflow Attack

+Causes the CAM Content Addressable Memory of a switch to be full

+Address resolution is therefore not possible

+Traffic is then sent out broadcast to all ports

+## Man In The Middle Attack

+For switches this can be caused by ARP Poisoning - false MAC address so traffic sent to wrong computer

 ## multihomed firewall